jonschlinkert/gray-matter/README.md

 * `file.data` **{Object}**: the object created by parsing front-matter
 * `file.content` **{String}**: the input string, with `matter` stripped
 * `file.excerpt` **{String}**: an excerpt, if [defined on the options](#optionsexcerpt)
+* `file.empty` **{String}**: when the front-matter is "empty" (either all whitespace, nothing at all, or just comments and no data), the original string is set on this property.
+See [#65](https://github.com/jonschlinkert/gray-matter/issues/65) for details regarding use case.

 **Non-enumerable**